 It also makes the per mask price of this model cheaper than any other we have included on our list.
 In fact this pack of two masks is cheaper than almost every other mask we have covered so far.

-If you are purchasing this mask for that style you’ll be happy to hear that there are several colour options to choose from.
+Another added beenfit is that this mask has several colour options to choose from.
 This makes for a great opportunity to match your mask with your helmet, skis poles, snow pants, or jacket.

 The stretchy fabric that makes up this mask also does a great job keeping the heat in.
 This is one of the warmest ski masks on our list and fits almost all sizes of heads.

-The only real cons we came across this mask is that it is not waterproof so if it happens to be a wet day the mask can become moist and heavy.
-This mask is also slightly bulkier meaning if you have a tight-fitting helmet it may be hard to fit it underneath.
+The only real cons we came across with this mask is that it is not waterproof.
+So if it happens to be a humid day the mask can become moist and heavy.
+This mask is also slightly bulkier, meaning if you have a tight-fitting helmet it may be hard to fit it underneath.

-All in all we found this mask to be a great option for skiers looking to find an inexpensive mask that we can still get the job done.
+All in all, we found skiers would find this mask to be a great option.
+Specifically, those looking to find an inexpensive mask that we can still get the job done.

 Frequently Asked Questions About The Best Ski Masks